* BE SAFE * BE KIND *

 - At this time, certified* doulas are also allowed for labor support.
 If your doula is unable to work, please let us know so that we can quickly refer you to someone else who is available. (*Certified by the DSA – ask your doula, most have this certification or can apply easily.)

-- Nitrous oxide (laughing gas) is not available for pain relief
+- NEW: Nitrous oxide (laughing gas) has been made available again for pain relief

 - If you are at low risk of having coronavirus, then your careproviders will use all the usual precautions to prevent infection, PLUS full protective gear for the delivery (gowns, gloves, face masks and eye protection).